sisoje/testable-view-swiftui/README.md

 ```
 extension ContentModel: View {
     var body: some View {
-        let _ = assert(bodyAssertion) // this is the line for testing support
+        let _ = assert(bodyAssertion) // this is the only line in the view for testing support
         VStack {
             Text("The counter value is \(counter)")
             Button("Increase", action: increase)